MapsPeople/documentation/other-docs/changelog/react-native-sdk.md

 #### Changed

 * Specified Google Maps linkage on iOS.
-If upgrading from earlier versions make sure to remove the script inside the podfile that removes the static linked library from `MapsIndoorsGoogleMaps`
+If upgrading from earlier versions make sure to remove the `post_install` script inside the podfile that removes the static linked library from `MapsIndoorsGoogleMaps`

 #### Updated